Cal Raleigh Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.29 team ERA that ranks 16th among all MLB pitching staffs.
+- The Rangers have a 4.29 team ERA that ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.